esplora/esplora/README.md

 ## Configuration

 After publishing Esplora's assets, its primary configuration file will be located at `config/esplora.php`.
 This configuration file allows you to configure the request tracking options for your application.

-//...
+Each configuration option includes a description of its purpose, so be sure to explore this file thoroughly.

 ## Executing Goals